sai3aj/sai3aj.github.io/_posts/2026-05-20-Evilginx-Setup.md

 ```

 > The email address, password, and session token associated with the target will be displayed properly in the console.

-With this, the setup, configuration, and monitoring process of Evilginx is complete.
-This lab demonstrates how modern adversary-in-the-middle phishing frameworks operate during authorized red-team engagements and security awareness simulations.